-For example Steiff bears, originating from Germany in the early 20th Century, can be hugely valuable, as can other German makes such as Bing, Gebruder Sussenguth and Schuco.
+For example, Steiff bears, originating from Germany in the early 20th Century, can be hugely valuable.
+So can other German makes such as Bing, Gebruder Sussenguth and Schuco.

-Popular British manufacturers, which did well thanks to anti-German sentiment because of the First World War, include Chiltern, Dean’s, JK Farnell, Merrythought and Chad Valley.
+Popular British manufacturers include Chiltern, Dean’s, JK Farnell, Merrythought and Chad Valley.

 Now is a good time to buy